-Aetna modified CPB 0779 covering plerixafor (Mozobil) for hematopoietic stem cell mobilization, effective February 14, 2026.
+Aetna modified CPB 0779 covering plerixafor (Mozobil) stem cell mobilization, effective February 14, 2026.
 Here's what billing teams need to do.

 Quick-Reference Table